 Finally, you should also choose a protein supplement made with minimally-processed real foods.
 Most protein supplements are made with protein concentrates and isolates*, foods stripped of everything but the protein.
 They are listed on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”
 I will not go into the details, but protein concentrates and isolates can cause hyperinsulinemia (abnormally high levels of insulin).
 While high-protein, low-carb foods like these are low on the glycemic index, they can still measure high on the insulin index.
 In other words, while protein concentrates and isolates do not spike blood sugar the way that most carbohydrates do, they can still result in an insulin spike.
 This is because protein has an insulinotropic effect (it promotes insulin secretion).

-There are two types of protein supplements: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
-In order to make a gestational diabetes protein shake with protein powder, you have to mix the powder with milk or water.
+There are two types of protein shakes: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
+In order to make gestational diabetes protein shakes with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
 Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.